GrinnellCollegeLibraries/Pivot_to_Flare/README.md

 Pivot_to_Flare
 ==============

-Convert Solr JSON pivot facet output to the "flare" JSON format used by D3 for hierarchical visualizations.
+Convert Solr JSON pivot facet output to the type of JSON used by D3 for hierarchical visualizations.

+The name is a reference to the "flare.json" file frequently used as the data for D3 visualization examples.

 Requirements:
 Solr 4.0 or higher.